bwu62/992Project/content/report.markdown

 <p><img class="plots" src="../assets/img/cliques_chris.svg" alt="plot of chris's improved clusters"/></p>

-Here are the top 10 best movies from each cluster selected using `bff`
+Here are the top 12 best movies from each cluster selected using `bff`, followed by a description of each.

-1. Early 1900s dramas
-2. 40s and 50s westerns
-3. Thomas the Tank Engine movies
-4. Warhol movies
-5. 2000s dramas
-6. Documentaries about films
-7. 60s and 70s sexual dramas
-8. 2000s action
-9. 70s smut
-10. 20s westerns
-11. 2020s westerns
-12. 2020s horror

 <br/><code class="fa-links" style="white-space:normal;padding:2px 0">